-How to organize (and delete) charts
+How to organize (and delete) visualizations

 In the following article, we'll go through the different options you have on this site.

-How can I delete or duplicate charts?
+How can I delete or duplicate visualizations?

-Another option: If you move over a chart thumbnail with your mouse, you'll see a button with a triangle in the top-right.
-Click on this triangle, and a little menu opens.
-Now you can duplicate the chart or delete it:
+Another option: If you move over a chart thumbnail with your mouse, you'll see a button with three dots in the top-right corner.
+Click on it and a little menu opens.
+Now you can rename, edit, duplicate or delete it:

-How can I create, delete or rename folders?
+How can I rename or delete folders?

-How can I organize my charts?
+How can I organize my visualizations?